-This is the first semester of a year-long capstone for students majoring in History, Broad Field Social Studies, American Studies, Liberal Arts, and Religion.
+This is the first semester of a year-long capstone for students majoring in History, Social Studies, American Studies, and Religion.
 Students will identify a topic for the BA thesis, create a historiographical review that outlines and engages with past and current debates, and finally produce a research proposal in preparation for HIST494 - Senior Seminar II.
 Prerequisite: HIST490 - Introduction to Historical Research and Writing or consent of instructor.

 |HIST494||Senior Seminar II 1.50 credit|

-This is the second semester of a year-long capstone for students majoring in History, Broad Field Social Studies, American Studies, Liberal Arts, and Religion.
+This is the second semester of a year-long capstone for students majoring in History, Social Studies, American Studies, and Religion.
 Based on the proposal prepared in HIST493 - Senior Seminar I, students will bring their knowledge of historical topics and research together in order to write and publicly present an original historiographical work.
 Prerequisites: HIST490 - Introduction to Historical Research and Writing and HIST493 - Senior Seminar I or consent of instructor.

 |HIST499||History Internship 3 credits|

 History-related field experience with an approved agency fulfilling an individual learning contract negotiated between student, faculty advisor, and worksite.
 Open only to History and Social Studies majors.
 Prerequisite: Consent of instructor.